-In 2018, Ms. Collins was granted a judge role for the Miss Black Universe Pageant in Las Vegas, Nevada.
-She was instrumental and a Co-signer for the Patient Protection & Affordable Care Act of 2010 (Obamacare).
-She was appointed as the U.S. Ambassador of Peace by the Universal Peace Federation in 2015 for global peace.
+Ms. Collins was a Miss Black Universe Pageant judge in Las Vegas, Nevada, 2018.
+She contributed to and signed the Patient Protection and Affordable Care Act of 2010 under former U.S. President Obama (Obamacare).
+2015, the Universal Peace Federation appointed her the United States Ambassador for World Peace.

 She served on community boards, the City of Las Vegas Historic Preservation Commission, the National Action Network (NAN) Las Vegas Chapter, the Clark County Nevada Early Voting, the Las Vegas Metropolitan Police Department (Bolden Area Command) Community Advisory, the National Association for the Advancement of Colored People (NAACP), the Doolittle Community Baseball League, Inc, the City of Las Vegas Housing Authority, and the Coalition of Clark County Nevada.
 She is an AmeriCorps alumnus.

 Among Ms. Collins' honors are the "Community Service Award" from the NAACP Las Vegas Chapter and the Shea Moisture Company "Power Players" of Las Vegas in 2018.
 International Chamber of Commerce Nevada Humanitarian Award, The Voice of Power, Citigroup, Las Vegas Black Image Honors, The Greater New Jerusalem (GNJ) Achievement, Sunrise Children Foundation, and The Urban Chamber of Commerce's "Women in Business and Politics."